AuditDeploy/product/Capture/Docs/Deployment.md

 ### Support Contact
-If you are in need of support, contact @ support@auditdeploy.com
+Capture does not currently offer any direct live support.
+If you are having issues running or configuring the software prease contact support@auditdeploy.com.